OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 ## ⬇️  Input types

-List of data input types that can be auto-detected (through the file extension or through it's contents).
-You can always override it be using the _input_ option:
+List of data input types that can be auto-detected (through the file extension or through its contents).
+You can always override it by using the _in_ option:

 | Input type | Description |
 |------------|-------------|